-After our recent expeditions to KL parks (here and here) we felt we were ready for the Daddy of all parks: the Forestry Research Institute of Malaysia, FRIM.
-We’ve explored the FRIM before but have not ventured further than the waterfalls with the kids – an easy walk up concrete steps.
+After our recent expeditions to KL parks (have a look at our reviews here and here) we felt we were ready for the FRIM with kids.
+It is the Daddy of all Parks: the Forestry Research Institute of Malaysia, FRIM.
+We’ve explored FRIM before but have not ventured further than the waterfalls with the kids – an easy walk up concrete steps.
 Paddling in the pools and sending leaf boats down the small rapids is a great way to pass a morning but we felt we needed a challenge.
 So off we went:

 We made it up, however.
 Pretty impressed with ourselves.
 Seeing the canopy walk we realised we hadn’t fully prepped the kids for this on the meaning of canopy walk and hanging bridges – thankfully they showed no signs of vertigo and happily stepped onto the wobbly bridge.

 What a fantastic green lung KL has in this bit of forest.
 Listening to the sounds of the jungle you wouldn’t believe you are a stone’s trow away from the hectic city and its fumes.

 The actual canopy walk is not very long, and afterwards you have to make the journey in reverse order (surprise!).
 The mountain goat wanted to continue further up on the rocky paths but we managed to convince him to head down.
 Even the little one got exited about jungle walking and performed heart stopping jumps off the rocks and branches all the way down.
 After the first descent there is a small waterfall suitable for paddling and soaking your tired feet.

 Sprinting competitions helped the kids finish the gravel bit of the path and before we noticed (two hours later, indeed) we found ourselves back at the starting point.